MANISANKARDIVI/Project-repo/README.md

-It is Front-end project.
-Source code is downloaded from internet.
+It is  project Source code is downloaded from internet.
-I have uploaded pdf for complete process.
 I have used Git, Java, Maven, Jenkins, SonarQube, Nexus, Docker, Kubernetes.
-Check PDF file for step by step , process
+Check PDF file for step by step, process.